WORLD VISION 30 HOUR FAMINE

-For the past 7 years, our St George AP GOYA has been an active participant in a nationwide 30 Hour Famine to help stop world child hunger.
-Through the efforts of our young adults, St George AP GOYA has raised over $36,000 to feed the hungry throughout the world.
+For almost two decades St. George AP GOYA has been an active participant in a nationwide 30 Hour Famine to help stop world child hunger.
+Through the efforts of our young adults, St. George AP GOYA has raised over $40,000 to feed the hungry throughout the world.
 This is an event that every GOYAN truly loves.
-It helps them raise awareness not only about worldwise hunger and almsgiving but about fasting and prayer as well.
+It helps them raise awareness about worldwide hunger and almsgiving as well as fasting and prayer.
 Here is the link to the Asbury Park Press article for 2015

 What is the 30 Hour Famine?